danieljaderpellattiero/deep-learning/README.md

 **How it works:**

-1. The script will download the YouTube videos using the URLs stored in the tsv files.
+1. The script will download the YouTube videos using the URLs stored in the _.tsv_ files.
 2. The videos will be clipped to the desired duration and stored in the appropriate directory.

 > Note: The default duration is 20 seconds and its hardcoded in the script.

+### Bob (the Builder)

+If a _.tsv_ file contains YouTube urls that somehow cannot be downloaded, you can run the `Bob.py` module to regenerate the file with fresh urls retrieved from the shards. _"Can we fix it?
+Yes we can!"_